 Two buses run from Salzburg to Hallstatt: Bus 150 and Bus 542.
 Each trip takes about 2 hours and 15 minutes.

 Every day, several trains run from the Salzburg train station to Hallstatt, the first departing at 5:12 a.m.
-The trip takes about 2 hours and 20 minutes.
+The trip takes less than 3 hours.
 If you take the train from Salzburg to Hallstatt station, you will actually be dropped off across the lake in the village of Obertraun and will need to take a short ferry ride to reach Hallstatt’s town center.
-A one-way trip costs €2 and offers stunning views of the surrounding area.
+A one-way trip costs €2 and offers amazing views of the surrounding area.
 For train times, visit the ÖBB website.

 Getting To Hallstatt From Vienna